Intersection patterns in spaces with a forbidden homological minor: Introduction

-For a set system $\FF$, that is a family of subsets of some ground set, and an integer $k\ge 1$, let $\delta_\FF(k) \in [0,1]$ denote the proportion of the $k$-element subsets of~$\FF$ that have nonempty intersection.
-Technically, our main result is the following:
+We now describe our main technical result, which serves as the cornerstone of the proof of Theorem \ref{t:pq for Kbfree}.
+For a finite family $\FF$ of subsets of some (finite or infinite) ground set, let $\pi_m(\FF)$ denote the number of $m$-element subfamilies of $\FF$ with nonempty intersection.